isomerpages/moe-ast-pesta/_open-resource/Story Behind Our POWeR Logo.md

 visual element that exemplifies the spirit of an Academy that is progressive, vibrant and passionate; expressing the aspirations and dreams of the fraternity.</p>
 <p>Movement and Speed: The running man embodies the physical activity central
-to PE, emphasizing the importance of staying active and healthy.</p>
+to PE, emphasising the importance of staying active and healthy.</p>
 <p>Determination and Perseverance: The posture of the running man reflects
 determination and perseverance, key traits for both educators and their students in pursuing excellence through self-directed professional learning,